 As the calendar ushers in the fall and the island’s slower season, Halloween on Catalina Island ushers in a November with an array of things to do, ranging from athletic to multi-cultural.

-The centerpiece of Halloween on Catalina Island is a parade of costumed children, who showcase their costumes along Crescent Avenue before dispersing to Trick or Treat at Avalon businesses.
+The centerpiece of Halloween on Catalina Island is a decorated golf cart parade along with a parade of costumed children, who showcase their costumes along Crescent Avenue before dispersing to Trick or Treat at Avalon businesses.
 Adult revelers will find plenty of entertainment in Avalon’s many bars, which will welcome Halloween celebrants both in costume and not.

-The Catalina Island Museum, which has become one of the top attractions on Catalina Island, hosts monthly First Fridays celebrations, which in November coincides with Dia de los Muertos.
-This family-friendly festival will feature live music, face painting, tequila tasting, tacos, a dance performance and an art contest.
-It all kicks off at 6 p.m. and is $12 for museum members, $17 for non-members and $5 for children, who must be accompanied by an adult.
+The Catalina Island Museum for Art & History, which has become one of the top attractions on Catalina Island, will host Dia de los Muertos on November 1.
+This family-friendly festival will feature live music, face painting, tequila tasting, pazole, a dance performance and an art contest.
+It all kicks off at 6 p.m. and is $15 for museum members, $20 for non-members and $5 for children, who must be accompanied by an adult.

 Catalina Island races and runs challenge endurance athletes

-November kicks off Catalina Island’s endurance event season, with one of the biggest events taking place Nov.
-2. The Catalina Island Triathlon & Duathlon attracts hundreds of elite athletes who plunge into Avalon’s waters, run its hills and cycle on the rugged terrain surrounding the city.
+This year, the race season kicks off in October, with one of the biggest events taking place Oct.
+30. The Catalina Island Triathlon & Duathlon attracts hundreds of elite athletes who plunge into Avalon’s waters, run its hills and cycle on the rugged terrain surrounding the city.
 Competitors can take on the triathlon course, a swim, bike, run race or take on a duathlon with a run, bike, run course.
 Race day will also feature a 5K run/walk.

 Catalina Island honors its veterans